sesam-community/url2/README.md

 }

 ```
-will convert your received json and convert it to xml for example.
+will convert the sent json to xml (for now) and save it to a specific path - this example pipe config saves to  "/path/to/xml/file.xml"